ahmadateya/learning-notes/README.md

 The idea is instead of writing in random Google Docs and sheets for my studying notes, I can gather them in one place and one format that is more readable, searchable, and cool!

 this is my notebook for taking notes on any learning material.

+* I write my notes inside the GitHub window to edit the files so the commit messages is meaningless!